How To Solo Travel And Actually Enjoy It

 The beauty of traveling alone is that you don’t have to think about anyone else’s schedule or preferences.
 It’s all about you.
 You choose where to go; what to eat; and which activities to do (or not do!).
 If you feel like a day in bed with zero plans — go for it.
 Or you want to do a niche activity like pottery or attending an open mic night or hiking or sky diving — do it.

-The key (IMHO) is know to enjoying solo travel is to know your own likes and dislikes; expectations from the trip; pre-plan a few activities to feel settled in a new location; and then be open to new experiences and meeting new people.
+The key (IMHO) to enjoying solo travel is to know your own likes and dislikes; expectations from the trip; pre-plan a few activities to feel settled in a new location; and then be open to new experiences and meeting new people.
 Solo travel also doesn’t mean you have to be alone 24/7.
 Social media makes it easy to connect with other travelers and do things together, if you like.

 The last bit of advice: don’t worry about what other people think, if you are alone, because they’re too busy to notice 😀